dart-lang/site-www/src/overview.md

 incremental recompilation (enabling hot reload), live metrics collections (powering [DevTools](/tools/dart-devtools)), and rich debugging support.

-When apps are ready to be deployed to production—whether you're publishing to an app store or deploying to a production backend—the
-Dart AOT compiler enables ahead-of-time compilation to native ARM or x64 machine code.
+When apps are ready to be deployed to production—whether you're publishing to an app store or deploying to a production backend—the Dart ahead-of-time (AOT) compiler can compile to native ARM or x64 machine code.
 Your AOT-compiled app launches with consistent, short startup time.

 The AOT-compiled code runs inside an efficient Dart runtime that enforces the sound Dart type system and